frankxsu11ivan/Election_Analysis/README.txt

 #Get the total votes cast for the election.
 #Percentage of votes each candidate won
 #The winner of the election based on popular vote
+#voter turnout for each county
+#percentage of votes from each county out of the total count
+#county with the highest turnout

+#Narritive. use for loops and conditional statements with membership and logical operators to find the requested results.
+#Then, print the results to the command line
+# Save the results to your election_results.txt file.

+print('hello world')